 Yes, Cancun is super touristy, leading to a sort of white-washed, Las Vegas-like experience in the middle of Mexico…

 But despite that, the beaches are undeniably beautiful (probably the most stunning I’ve yet to see in my travels and without a doubt the most beautiful in Mexico), there is fun nightlife and partying to be had, there are some more down to earth and authentic experiences to be had, and it makes for the easiest introduction to Mexico for new tourists, for sure.

 You’ll find amazing infrastructure and amenities to tourists, ease of getting around, the ability to use English if you don’t speak Spanish, and just smooth sailing overall.

 It’s for those reasons that Cancun is such a popular destination with tourists coming in for short vacations, even if it is a place that doesn’t hold as much appeal for long-term travelers or backpackers in Mexico and Central America.

 The area surrounding Cancun on the Yucatan peninsula has some truly incredible sights and experiences, like the pyramid of Chichen Itza the almost countless cenotes, or going a little further out to visit places like Tulum, Valladolid, or even Merida.

 I hope this travel guide of things to do in Cancun has helped you plan a better trip and clarify what you want to get out of your vacation… Regardless of what you do here, it is bound to be an amazing and fun adventure for you and your friends or family.

 Traveling to Cancun soon?
-Book your room on Booking.com or Hotels.com now to save.
+Book your room on Booking.com or Hotels.com now to save but be sure to read about where to stay in Cancun first.
 And don’t forget your travel insurance for Mexico which will protect you in the event of theft, illness, or injury.
 I use and recommend World Nomads.